Banner Alt Text

 June and September are arguably the best time of year to visit Bryce Canyon in terms of weather.
 Both months have mild temperatures and the chance of thunderstorms is lower.

-I visited Bryce in May and July and had great weather both times.
-In July, I did have to plan my hikes before an afternoon thunderstorm.
+I have visited Bryce in April, May and July and had great weather each time.
+In July, I had to plan my hikes before an afternoon thunderstorm.
+In April, there was still snow and ice in some areas.

 Looking down at the switchbacks known as "Wall Street" on the Navajo Loop trail.